Goncalves2525/real-estate-management-system/docs/sprintA/us001/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an agent, I can publish any sale announcement on the system, for example received through a phone call.
+As an unregistered user, I want to display listed properties.